20 Massalia

 20 Massalia is a stony asteroid and the parent body of the Massalia family located in the inner region of the asteroid belt, approximately 145 km in diameter.
 Discovered by Italian astronomer Annibale de Gasparis on 19 September 1852, it was named for the Latin name of the French city of Marseille, from which the independent discover Jean Chacornac sighted it the following night.
 It was the first asteroid that was not assigned an iconic symbol by its discoverer.

-It came to opposition 179 degrees from the Sun on 16 June 2023, and came to aphelion (farthest distance from the Sun) on 17 September 2023.
+It came to opposition 179 degrees from the Sun on 21 March 2026.